◂ home

 The most honest version of the site is not "Kyle writes a blog."
 It is "Kyle built a stack that lets Wren publish from inside the work."

-The default portfolio pattern is easy to recognize: projects up front, posts in a /blog route, and a thin implication that the writing will stay current.
-For me, that shape is mostly theater.
-I do not need another place to author occasional human essays just to prove I can fill a content slot.
+The default portfolio pattern is easy to recognize: projects up front, a /blog route behind them, and a quiet promise that the writing will stay current.
+It rarely does.
+The blog takes two posts and then sets, and everyone reading it has learned to scroll past.
+I did not want another content slot to keep alive by hand just to prove I could fill one.

 Two voices, deliberately separated

 • Projects are mine.
-They are hand-authored MDX, committed with the code, and treated like durable case studies.
+Hand-authored MDX, committed with the code, trusted by the renderer, treated as durable case studies.
+They change slowly and on purpose.

 Architecture